 Raise equity and debt to maintain a strong balance sheet?

-Answering these questions will help you determine the investments that need to be made to fuel your growth and should be a key part of your projections so an investor understands the commitment needed to catalyze growth.
-Show a judicial cash management approach — as they say, “treat every dollar as if it were your last.”
-Do this by showing a responsible cash burn and controlled spending in your projections.
+Answering these questions will help you determine the investments that need to be made to fuel your growth and should be a key part of your projections, so an investor understands the commitment needed to catalyze growth.
+Show a judicial cash management approach, as they say, by “treating every dollar as if it were your last.”
+Your financial projections will reflect this if they show responsible cash burn and controlled spending.

-Answering these questions will help you determine the investments that need to be made to fuel your growth and guide you towards the type of capital you need to raise.
+Answering the questions above will help you not only determine the investments that need to be made to fuel your growth but also guide you towards the type of capital that's best to raise.

-Start with a realistic base case and include an upside case that shows the potential if all the stars align.
+Pair a realistic base case with an upside case that shows your BIG potential if all the stars align.
 Make the projections achievable for both your company and prospective investors – all parties want to be aligned and it pays off to show new investment capital leading to scalability across the business in a relatively short period of time.
 Showing numbers that have a reasonable likelihood of being achieved in a reasonable scenario can be a good story to tell relative to only showing a story that shoots for the moon with numbers that could never be realistically reached.

-Create a realistic baseline by diligently gathering your historical information.
+Start by diligently gathering your historical information to create a realistic baseline.
 Attention to detail and keeping clean books from day one gives investors confidence in your future prospects.
-Your monthly projections should provide the granularity needed to see how you are spending investments and converting dollars into profits.
-If it makes sense – don’t forget to adjust for seasonality.
+Your monthly projections should provide the granularity needed to see how you will spend investments and convert dollars into profits.
+If it makes sense for your business, don’t forget to adjust for seasonality.

-Do your market research so you have comparables on metrics – investors will often have evaluated peer companies in your industry.
-So if, for example, the average gross margins of a mature company are 70 percent and you’re showing 80 percent margins in year two, questions may arise.
+Do your own market research so you have data on metrics from peer companies – investors will often evaluate you against comparables in your industry.
+If, for example, the average gross margins of a mature company are 70 percent and you’re showing 80 percent margins in year two, questions may arise.

-In the process, you will see how different investments and business initiatives pay off or don’t pay off — which is exactly what an investor will ask.
-Precise record keeping, granular projections based on unit economics, and thoughtful analysis will help you tremendously in your fundraising effort, as well as make you a more savvy and informed entrepreneur capable of operating a sustainable business over the long term.
+In the process, you will see how different investments and business initiatives pay off or don’t pay off, which is exactly what an investor will ask.
+Precise record keeping, granular projections based on unit economics, and thoughtful analysis will help you tremendously in your fundraising efforts.
+You'll also emerge a savvy and informed entrepreneur, capable of growing a sustainable business over the long term.